 Chronicle of a Summer was one of the first films to make use of the innovative equipment which Rouch himself had helped to develop.
 The film’s object, nonetheless, was precisely the contamination so painstakingly avoided by exponents of direct cinema: in the film, Rouch and Morin begin by investigating the nature of happiness by questioning passer-byes in the streets of Paris, but as the film progresses, the investigation becomes a pretext in order to access people’s most innermost thoughts about life and their relationship with others.

 Rouch dubbed dialogue and sound effects in post-production.
-It is said that his camera technique of limited shot length necessitated a style of jump cutting in the editorial continuity of many of his films—a style that was quickly embraced by Godard, Truffaut and many other New Wave directors.
-Moi, Un Noir, a prototype of the cinéma vérité documentary can be seen here in two parts:
+It is said that his camera technique of limited shot length necessitated a style of jump cutting in the editorial continuity of many of his films — a style that was quickly embraced by Godard, Truffaut and many other New Wave directors.
+Moi, Un Noir was a prototype of the cinéma vérité documentary.

 Everything we’ve done with cinéma vérité in France comes from the NFB in Canada.
 Brault brought over a new shooting style that we weren’t familiar with, and we’ve all been copying it since.